 What are the top differences between a bookkeeper and an accountant?
-This is an easy guide that will help you discern which services you require for your business.
+In this article, we will help you discern whether you need bookkeeping or accounting services for your business.

 A skilled and compliant bookkeeper should be able to produce financial records that give business accurate information about its financial activities.
 These records are critical to the future success of any business.